Mon. Wed. Fri. 11:00 am-3:00 pm EST

-In most cases, that is in about 80 percent in adult women, urinary tract infection is caused by a variety of infectious bacteria (pathogens) normally present in the intestines, especially in the rectum.
+In most cases, in about 80 percent of adult women, urinary tract infections are caused by a variety of infectious bacteria (uropathogens) normally present in the intestinal tract, especially in the rectum.

-Nearly all infections of the lower urinary tract and bladder are caused by a few strains of E. coli bacteria, called uropathogenic Escherichia coli (UPEC).
+Nearly all infections of the lower urinary tract and bladder are sue to a few strains of E. coli bacteria, called uropathogenic Escherichia coli (UPEC).